-This month marks an unusual milestone: It’s been 241 years since U.S. soldier Lt.
+This year marks 243 years since U.S. soldier Lt.
 Frederick Gotthold Enslin was discharged from the Army for being gay — the very first time such an incident occurred.
 So we decided to take a deeper look into life in gay colonial America — or the lack thereof.

 Frederick Gotthold Enslin served in the Continental Army under George Washington.
-Though you’ve probably studied the Revolutionary War throughout your education, you’ve probably never heard the story of the Valley Forge trial involving slander, court martial and exile.
+Though you’ve might’ve studied the Revolutionary War, you’ve probably never heard the story of the Valley Forge trial involving slander, court martial and exile.

 Frederick Gotthold Enslin was the first man to be discharged from the Army for sodomy.

 We know very little about Enslin.
 He may have arrived in Philadelphia from the Netherlands in 1774, according to a ship’s log.
 In 1778, during a cold winter in the midst of the Revolutionary War, an ensign at Valley Forge began spreading a rumor that Frederick Gotthold Enslin had committed sodomy.
 At first, the ensign was charged with “propagating a scandalous report,” but he was later acquitted when the rumors were judged to be true.

 George Washington himself wrote the report and approved a sentence of exile from the Army.
 “Lieut.
 Enslin to be drummed out of Camp tomorrow morning,” records indicate.

 And so on March 15, 1778, Gotthold Enslin was forced to march from camp with his coat turned inside-out, never to return.
 There are no records referencing his eventual fate.

 That’s certainly not the only record of a difficult life for queer people prior to America’s founding.
 Though Native Americans fostered a welcoming and inclusive atmosphere, the invading Europeans established harsh penalties for same-sex relationships.